Business Acquisition Loan: The Complete Canadian Buyers Guide | 7 Park Avenue Financial

 SELLER FINANCING / VENDOR TAKEBACK / THE EARNOUT

-When the buyer and seller are unable to come up with a complete price for an acquisition, one way to assist in closing the deal is via an 'earnout' - Also known as seller financing - aka ' owner financing'.
+When the buyer and seller cannot agree on a complete price for an acquisition, one way to assist in closing the deal is through an 'earnout'—also known as seller financing—aka ' owner financing'.

-Earnout is a popular choice for sellers who want to get more than their upfront payment.
-A long-term agreement where both parties are granted benefits when there’s success after certain periods makes the transaction potentially more successful.
+Earnout is a popular choice for sellers who want more than their upfront payment.
+A long-term agreement in which both parties are granted benefits when the transaction succeeds after certain periods can potentially make the transaction more successful.

 Business owners who participate in vendor takebacks/ seller finance strategies are focused on a flexible exit while generating some additional income.

-The capital resources and financial incentives provided to a buyer by the seller help eliminate some of the uncertainty in a business finance purchase, given that this financing is typically not viewed as debt and provides the additional ' capital - that otherwise might not have been able to be obtained.
-It's a win-win for the buyer a seller when structured properly.
-In many cases, the terms of these transactions also include projections around how successful the business might be.
+The capital resources and financial incentives provided to a buyer by the seller help eliminate some of the uncertainty in a business finance purchase, given that this financing is typically not viewed as debt and provides the additional capital - that otherwise might not have been able to be obtained.
+In some cases, intangible assets must be addressed in the financing process in a typical financing package.

 KEY ADVANTAGES OF ACQUISITION FUNDING / ACQUISITION FINANCING LENDERS